gksaurabh/GRE-Wordlist-webapp/README.md

 # GRE-Wordlist-webapp
 This application can be used as a tool to learn words for the GRE test.
 There are a total of 1310 words along with their definition.
 These flash cards can be used to better memorize or learn new words.
 I am currently working on building a tessting/quiz feature into this application.

-Current Version of the app: learnyourwords.netlify.app[learnyourwords.netlify.app]
+Current Version of the app: [learnyourwords.netlify.app](learnyourwords.netlify.app)

 ## How to run the project locally
 1. First go to /backend and then run the following command